 If your course is ineligible for Direct Loans, you may be able to take out a private loan.

-We are not able to recommend any one lender over another or advise on the suitability of any loan product.
-It is your responsibility to carefully research the terms and conditions (including repayment obligations, interest rates, deferral options, etc) and consider the implications on your specific circumstances before proceeding with any loan.
+We don't recommend any one lender over another and can't advise on the suitability of any loan product.
+Make sure you carefully research the terms and conditions (including repayment obligations, interest rates, deferral options, etc) and consider the implications on your specific circumstances before going ahead with any loan.

-Students enrolling on undergraduate courses can be considered for:
+If you're enrolling on an undergraduate course you can be considered for:

-- A small subsidised loan awarded to students based on financial need.
-The US Government subsidises the interest on these loans.
-The amount of subsidised loan that you are eligible for depends on:
+- A small Subsidised Loan awarded based on financial need.
+The US government subsidises the interest on these loans.
+The amount of Subsidised Loan that you are eligible for depends on: